fnetai/shell-flow/readme.md

 ## Introduction

-The `@fnet/shell-flow` project is designed to simplify the process of executing shell commands within a Node.js environment.
-It offers a structured way to orchestrate command execution sequences with customizable error handling, allowing for execution in parallel, in sequence, or in the background.
-Users looking to run a series of shell commands programmatically will find this tool helpful for managing and capturing command outputs.
+The `@fnet/shell-flow` project provides a powerful, expression-based shell command orchestration system for Node.js.
+Execute shell commands in sequence, parallel, or as background processes with built-in support for JSON operations, HTTP requests, file management, text transformations, and more.
+All builtin operations write to a dedicated runtime context (`$`) for clean, collision-free data management.

 ## How It Works